datadev23/frontend-nanodegree-arcade-game/README.md

 ### To Win

 To win the game you need to reach the water.
-When this happens a popup will tell "You win the game"
+When this happens a popup will tell you "You win the game"